umax/trivy-plugin-sonarqube/README.md

 # trivy-plugin-sonarqube

-A [Trivy](https://github.com/aquasecurity/trivy) plugin that converts JSON report to SonarQube format
+A [Trivy](https://github.com/aquasecurity/trivy) plugin that converts JSON report to SonarQube format.
+The idea is to scan project dependencies with Trivy and post results to SonarQube through external issues report.
+This way you can get code scanning and dependency scanning results in one place.

 ## Install